python/cpython/Doc/c-api/datetime.rst

 Various date and time objects are supplied by the :mod:`datetime` module.
-Before using any of these functions, the header file :file:`datetime.h` must be included in your source (note that this is not included by :file:`Python.h`), and the macro :cfunc:`PyDateTime_IMPORT` must be invoked.
+Before using any of these functions, the header file :file:`datetime.h` must be included in your source (note that this is not included by :file:`Python.h`), and the macro :cmacro:`PyDateTime_IMPORT` must be invoked, usually as part of the module initialisation function.
 The macro puts a pointer to a C structure into a static variable,  ``PyDateTimeAPI``, that is used by the following macros.

 Type-check macros: